 In this section

-A Replogle tube is used in the management of neonates and infants with oesophageal atresia awaiting a delayed repair of their oesophagus.
+A Replogle tube is used in the management of neonates and infants with long-gap oesophageal atresia awaiting a delayed repair of their oesophagus.
 Infants with long-gap oesophageal atresia may wait up to 4 months until surgical repair of the oesophagus is undertaken A Replogle tube is used to continuously drain saliva from the upper oesophageal pouch and is positioned 0.5cm above the end of the oesophageal pouch Adequate drainage of the upper oesophageal pouch is essential to prevent saliva spilling over into the trachea resulting in aspiration or pneumonia.

 To outline the principles of management of infants with a Replogle tube in-situ in the Butterfly Ward (Newborn Intensive Care) at The Royal Children’s Hospital.